AnyFetch/developers.anyfetch.com/blueprint.md

 ## Providers [/providers]
 ### List providers [GET]
 Retrieve all providers available for the current user, with document count and the date the last document created by this provider was updated.

-The key will be reused on the `provider` property for every `/documents/` endpoint.

 > * `401 Unauthorized`: you did not specify any credentials, or you are using a non-supported `Authorization` scheme.
 > * `401 InvalidCredentials`: you did not specify a token, or your token is invalid / has been revoked.